 From Bun to Gummy

 Traditional hot cross buns aren’t very dog-friendly.
 Made with yeast dough, sweetened, and seasoned with spices and dried fruits they contain a whole lot of yeast and carbs and potentially toxic add-ins, like nutmeg or raisins.
-I’m using a few of the dog-friendly spices in the gummies (all optional) and a splash of blackstrap molasses to give colour, flavour, and scent.
+I’m using a few of the dog-friendly spices in the hot cross bun gummy treats (all optional) and a splash of blackstrap molasses to give colour, flavour, and scent.
 My dogs love the smell of Blackstrap molasses, but a little goes a long way.

 Hot Cross Gummy Easter Dog Treats